gajop/sprd/README.md

 Downloader:
 - Option to not commit metadata downloads until pool finishes
+  - don't override versions.gz until pool has been fully downloaded. otherwise users who've updated their versions.gz won't be able to play with `:test` until pool has been updated
 - Option to download in parallel (?)
+  - ability to async (parallel) query all repos of interest on launcher (lobby?) start (with some sensible caching?)
 - Make it possible to specify the server URLs